2025 Speaker Schedule

 Understanding and strengthening our social brain

-Presented by Associate Professor Dr. Nigel George
+Presented by Dr. Nigel George

 Dr. Nigel George will shed light on the power of our social brain, including: